 How many sets of wheels and bearings did you go through in 2018.

-I went through two sets of bearings which had to be exchanged gradually if they were damaged by moisture and dirt and five to six sets of wheels.
+I went through two sets of bearings, which had to be exchanged gradually if they were damaged by moisture and dirt, and five to six sets of wheels.
 I don’t remember exactly how many because I often changed my wheels depending on the weather or what kind of skating I was doing.
-When I skated distance I used 100mm wheels but for urban skating I would switch to 90mm wheels.
+When I skated distance, I used 100mm wheels, but I would switch to 90mm wheels for urban skating.

 What are you skating goals going into 2019?

 2018 was perfect for me.
 My personal fitness, beautiful weather without much rain and lots of free time.
 Those were the reasons why I could win the challenge.
 I do not think I can repeat that in 2019 again.
-I hope I can claim a place in the top 10 this year, I think 8000 km is a good goal.
+I hope to claim a place in the top 10 this year; I think 8000 km is a good goal.